MSaifAsif/py-cqengine/README.md

 High-performance in-memory NoSQL indexing engine for Python object collections, powered by Rust.

+> The project is in development phase and is provided as-is for now.

 **Performance:** Sub-microsecond point lookups.
 100x+ faster than list comprehensions for selective queries on 1,000,000+ objects.

 ## Features